-Sometimes gum disease, injury, decay, or simply wear results in the loss of a tooth.
+Sometimes gum disease, injury, decay, or simple wear can cause the loss of a tooth.
 A large gap in your smile can create significant problems for your dental health if it isn’t corrected.
 Over time, your bite pressure may shift to other parts of your mouth.
 In order to compensate for an inability to chew efficiently in the area of the missing tooth.
 Neighboring teeth may begin to shift, moving into the gap and resulting in discomfort, pain, and more problems down the road.
 Porcelain bridges “bridge the gap” in your smile.
 Dr. Adachi can create a lifelike, functional bridge to correct your smile, to restore your bite, and to alleviate your discomfort.
 A porcelain bridge is created out of metal, alloys, or porcelain and utilizes the teeth on both sides of the gap as its supportive structure.
 After some preparation of the two neighboring teeth, crowns are created for them.
 A prosthetic tooth, or pontic, is fused between the crowns to fill the gap.
 A bridge is a semi-permanent dental restoration, meaning it can only be removed by a dentist, so you can rest assured that your porcelain bridge will be a lasting restoration to your oral health.